vzapatacc/weather-app/README.md

 How to use it
 --------------
 1. Download the application.
-2. Open the `index.html` page which is on the root of the solution in your favorite browser.
+2. In the root folder, there is a file called `index.html`.
+Open it in your favorite browser.
 3. Use it!

 Things that could be improved